WeatherLab/fsodoc/source/general/helpers.rst

 routines, **Cookie Helpers** set and read cookies, **File Helpers** help you deal with files, etc.

-Unlike most other systems in CodeIgniter, Helpers are not written in an Object Oriented format.
+Unlike most other systems in FSO, Helpers are not written in an Object Oriented format.
 They are simple, procedural functions.
 Each helper function performs one specific task, with no dependence on other functions.

-CodeIgniter does not load Helper Files by default, so the first step in using a Helper is to load it.
+FSO does not load Helper Files by default, so the first step in using a Helper is to load it.
 Once loaded, it becomes globally available in your :doc:`controller <../general/controllers>` and :doc:`views <../general/views>`.

 Helpers are typically stored in your **system/Helpers**, or **application/Helpers directory**.
-CodeIgniter will look first in your **application/Helpers directory**.
+FSO will look first in your **application/Helpers directory**.
 If the directory does not exist or the specified helper is not located there CI will instead look in your global *system/Helpers/* directory.